hansesm/COFFEE/README.md

 docker compose -f docker-compose.demo.yml up #uses ghcr.io/hansesm/coffee:latest
 ```

 This command spins up PostgreSQL, Ollama and the app itself.
 On startup all migrations run automatically, default users are created, and demo data is imported.
+The download of the default LLM phi4 can take a while.
+Ollama may run slowly or time out when running in Docker.
+You can adjust the `request_timout` setting in the [Admin Panel](http://localhost:8000/admin/home/llmprovider/1/change/) to prevent this.

-Once the logs show that Gunicorn is listening, you can reach the app at [http://localhost:8000](http://localhost:8000).
-To tear everything down—including demo data—run:
+In the meantime you can reach the app at [http://localhost:8000](http://localhost:8000).

+To tear everything down run:

 ```bash
 docker compose -f docker-compose.demo.yml down -v